Yale Program for the Study of Antisemitism: History

-In June 2011, after a review by a faculty committee, then Provost of Yale University (now President), Peter Salovey, announced the closing of the Yale Initiative for the Interdisciplinary Study of Antisemitism.
+After a review by a faculty committee, then Provost of Yale University Peter Salovey announced in June 2011 the closing of the Yale Initiative for the Interdisciplinary Study of Antisemitism (YIISA).
 Salovey cited insufficient scholarly activity as the main reason for the closing of the center.

-After an outcry in certain segments of the Jewish community and the press over the closing, a small group of Yale faculty met with Salovey and then-President Richard Levin to ask that a new center be created.
-On June 19, 2011, the university announced the creation of the Yale Program for the Study of Antisemitism, with Maurice Samuels as the inaugural director.
-Samuels is a specialist in the history of Jews in France.
+After outcry over the closing of YIISA, a small group of Yale faculty met with Salovey and then-President Richard Levin to ask that a new center be created.
+On June 19, 2011, the university announced the creation of the Yale Program for the Study of Antisemitism (YPSA), with Professor Maurice Samuels, director of graduate studies for the French department and an expert on French Jews, as the inaugural director.
+According to Samuels, the YPSA would focus on research and not policy work to bring a renewed scholarly focus to antisemitism studies.
+Samuels' appointment was praised by Jeffrey Alexander, sociology professor and member of the YIISA's governance committee, who noted Samuels' "impeccable" academic credentials.

 In a statement on June 21, 2011, Samuels announced that the new program would focus on both historical and contemporary forms of antisemitism: “Like many, I am concerned by the recent upsurge in violence against Jews around the world and YPSA will address these concerns,” Samuels wrote.
 “I also believe that we benefit a great deal by placing current events into historical context.
 YPSA will not refrain from exploring any controversial contemporary topic.”

 Activities

 Since its founding in 2011, YPSA has organized conferences on a number of topics relating to both contemporary and historical forms of antisemitism, such as: “Antisemitism in France: Past, Present, Future” (2012);“Exodus or Exile: The Departure of Jews from Muslim Countries, 1948-1978” (2013); and “Troubling Legacies: Antisemitism in Antiquity and its Aftermath” (2014).
 It also runs the Benjamin and Barbara Zucker Lecture Series, which has featured a number of talks on recent cases of Islamist terrorist attacks on Jews in Europe and elsewhere.

-YPSA administers the Salo W. and Jeannette M. Baron Research grants for Yale faculty and students studying antisemitism, named in honor of the Jewish historian Salo Wittmayer Baron (1895–1989) and his wife.
-YPSA has produced a video featuring University of Illinois professor Cary Nelson discussing the “Ten Worst Things about BDS,” opposing the Boycott, Divestment, and Sanctions movement.
-YPSA also houses the Yale Archive for Iranian Jewish Testimonies, founded in 2014 by the journalist Roya Hakakian.
+Beginning in 2012, YPSA launched the Salo W. and Jeannette M. Baron Research grants for five students and five faculty members to promote scholarship.
+YPSA also houses the Yale Archive for Iranian Jewish Testimonies, founded in 2014 by journalist Roya Hakakian.